ztang99/Graph-Based-Benchmark/README.md

 We proceed with the deconstructed VCF file from this pipeline.

-## Step 2: Generate Variant Truth Set
+## Step 2: Generate Variant benchmarking set

-All code describing how truth set is generated from pangenome MC graph output VCF is under `graphToTruthSet` subdirectory.
+All code describing how benchmarking set is generated from pangenome MC graph output VCF is under `graphToBenchmarkSet` subdirectory.

-Detailed explanation about how to run each step in truth set generation can be found [here](./graphToTruthSet/README.md).
+Detailed explanation about how to run each step in benchmarking set generation can be found [here](./graphToBenchmarkSet/README.md).

-## Step 3: Generate MEI Truth Set
+## Step 3: Generate MEI benchmarking set

-A detailed illustration of code and example commands used for generating the mobile element insertions (MEI) truth set can be found [here](./meiTruthSet/README.md).
+A detailed illustration of code and example commands used for generating the mobile element insertions (MEI) benchmarking set can be found [here](./meiBenchmarkSet/README.md).

-The MEI truth set is based on the structural variant truth set generated in **Step 2**.
+The MEI benchmarking set is based on the structural variant benchmarking set generated in **Step 2**.

 ## Citation

-If you use the graph-based truth set generation pipeline in your work, please consider to cite:
+If you use the graph-based benchmarking set generation pipeline in your work, please consider to cite:

 > Add citation later.